edmundofuentes/blog/source/_posts/2020-10-27-php-dev-setup-macos-catalina.md

 gpg-connect-agent /bye
 ```

+You might want to add this as an alias, since it happens very frequently..

 Finally, insert your YubiKey in a USB port and check if it is being correctly detected by running the command:

 ```bash